 Popular vehicles in short supply are not depreciating as much as you might think.
 A five-year-old Toyota RAV4 with 50,000 miles, for example, will likely be listed above $20,000.

 That’s way out of budget for many used car shoppers.
-For reference, CarGurus has seen a 26% year-over-year increase in searches for vehicles priced under $10,000, according to a new report.
+For reference, CarGurus recently observed a 26% year-over-year increase in searches for vehicles priced under $10,000, according to a mid-year report.

 If you're on a tight budget, it's important to set realistic expectations upfront.
 Prearrange financing so you know what you can afford, then go out and try to find a car that’s in that budget.